The Prime Minister in November announced £16.5bn extra funding for the Ministry of Defence (MOD) over the next four years.

-This specific class of surface warship is expected to enter service with the Royal Navy in the 2020s and replace the current Type 23 frigates.
+This specific class of surface warship is expected to first enter service with the Royal Navy by 2027, and replace the current Type 23 frigates.

 The Defence Command Paper outlined the Type 31s as "key to our forward presence in the South Atlantic, the Caribbean, the Mediterranean and the Gulf of Guinea, as well as the Indian and Pacific Oceans".

 The first Type 31 is expected to be in the water within the next three years, with five having been delivered to the Royal Navy by 2028.

 The MOD has commissioned the first batch of five Type 31 frigates, costing about £250m each.